 The heather contained in our Heather Turf is predominantly the delicate pink, July to October flowering common heather, although it may also contain some bell heather and cross leaf heather.

 Alongside common heather (Calluna vulgaris), low numbers of other heathland species may be present such as dwarf gorse and fescue all helping to create a diverse heathland carpet.

-The heather turf you receive also benefits from having a seed bank contained within the heathland soil profile the heather grows on.
+Our Heather Turf contains a beneficial seed bank within the indigenous heathland soil profile.
 The seed can lay dormant for many years and germinate when environmental conditions are suitable.